evenmn/lammps-simulator/README.md

 # LAMMPS simulator
 A light-weight Python package for launching LAMMPS simulations.
 Given a LAMMPS input script, the simulation is launched from a specified working directory.
 The default behavior is to copy the input script and all dependencies to the working directory, making it easy to redo the simulations.
+Simulations can be submitted directly to the Slurm simulation queue.

 ## Installation
 Install package from source using pip: